sotlampr/RhizoVisionExplorer/README.md

 #### Compiling the Source

 The source code is compiled using Microsoft Visual Studio.
-The program depends on Qt 5.12.3, OpenCV 4.1 and [cvutil](https://github.com/rootphenomicslab/cvutil) 2.0.3 libraries for compiling the source.
+The program depends on Qt 6.9, OpenCV 4.11 or above and [cvutil](https://github.com/rootphenomicslab/cvutil) 2.5.0 libraries for compiling the source.

+#### Example Usage from Command Line

+RhizoVision Explorer supports command line interface (CLI) for batch processing and automation.
+The CLI provides extensive configuration options for root analysis, region of interest specification, and output customization.
+You can process single images or entire directories with various analysis parameters.

+For detailed CLI usage examples and comprehensive command reference, see [Example Usage](example_usage.md).

 #### Copyright and License

+Copyright (C) 2025, Oak Ridge National Laboratory
 Copyright (C) 2021, Anand Seethepalli and Larry York
 Copyright (C) 2020, Courtesy of Noble Research Institute, LLC